xxu-magento/aco_success_report_poc/README.md

 $ python -m aco_report_poc_crew.main
 ```

-This command initializes the ACO_Report_POC_crew Crew, assembling the agents and assigning them tasks as defined in your configuration.
+This command initializes the ACO_Report_POC_crew Crew, assembling the agents and assigning them tasks as defined in the configuration.

-This example, unmodified, will run the create a `report.md` file with the output of a research on LLMs in the root folder.

-## Understanding Your Crew
+## Understanding the Crew

 The ACO_Report_POC_crew Crew is composed of multiple AI agents, each with unique roles, goals, and tools.
 These agents collaborate on a series of tasks, defined in `config/tasks.yaml`, leveraging their collective skills to achieve complex objectives.
-The `config/agents.yaml` file outlines the capabilities and configurations of each agent in your crew.
+The `config/agents.yaml` file outlines the capabilities and configurations of each agent in the crew.